Getting Your Affairs In Order

 The NIA suggests that you tell a trusted family member or friend where it is that you have placed your important documents.
 There is no need to tell this person about your affairs, but someone should know where you keep the papers in case of an emergency.
 Some people suggest giving copies of your documents to your agents.
 Remember, however, that you can change your wishes at any time during your life.
 If you have given the documents to the agents, getting them back may create a “document management” problem.
 If you have changed an agent, how do you deliver this news without alienating that person?
 What if the agent put the copy of your former document in a “really good place” but now can’t find it?
 It is a good idea to give a copy of your most recent health care proxy to your primary care physician and any other doctors whom you see regularly.
 If you change your proxy, supply the doctors with the updated form.
 Also, give your agent(s) access to your documents by telling them where to locate the documents.

-Finally, the NIA recommends that you give consent, in advance, for your doctor or lawyer to talk with your caregiver as needed.
+Finally, the NIA recommends that you give consent, in advance, for your doctor or estate planning lawyer to talk with your caregiver as needed.
 You can give your lawyer instructions about providing copies of the documents.
 This way, if there are questions about you or your health care or property management, the right people will be privy to the right answers.